-Zooming in on the frequencies between 20-600Hz shows less peaks and dips in the response.
-I tried lifting the corner bass traps so they were twice as high above the floor and that enhanced the response even more.
+Zooming in on the frequencies between 20-600Hz shows not much overall improvement in frequency response.
+I tried lifting the corner bass traps so they were twice as high above the floor and that enhanced the response a little bit.

 This diagram shows the group delay characteristics.
-As you can see, installing the absorption panels helps a lot in leveling the delay response.
+As you can see, installing the absorption panels helps a lot in levelling the delay response.

 RT60 is the time required for reflections of a direct sound to decay by 60 dB below the level of the direct sound.
 The effect of the absorption panels nicely evens out the response above 200 Hz and drastically cuts the delay time for frequencies below 200 Hz.